Claire-Fisher/Donofy/TESTING.md

 **Profile Page: My Payment History Tab**
 * Expected:
   * If no payment history exists, display a helpful message.
-  * User's payment history listed with relevent info, and in descending date order (most recent at the top).
+  * User's payment history listed with relevant info, and in descending date order (most recent at the top).
 * Testing:
   * Logged in as admin user with no donations.
 Inspected the page.
   * Logged on as a user with donation history.
 Inspected the page.
 * Result:
-  * Behaved as expected, but the message just a basic paragraph that said "No donations found".
+  * Behaved as expected, but the message was just a basic paragraph that said "No donations found".
   * Listed donation history behaved as expected.
 * Action:
   * Added a friendlier message with site styling, and a helpful anchor directing them to their My Donofy section.